 Can I gain weight from eating too many complex carbs?

 Theoretically yes, but honestly, for most people it’s difficult to overeat many forms of complex carbs.
 (After all, how many servings of spaghetti squash can you gobble at one sitting?)

-This is part of the reason that certain complex carbohydrates, such as beans and legumes, are ZeroPoint® foods on the WW Freestyle program.
-These lower-calorie, nutrient- dense foods are filling and a boon for your weight loss, so Members are encouraged to eat them, says Hope Paul, RD, and a WW Certified Diabetes Educator Coach.
+This is part of the reason that certain complex carbohydrates, such as beans and legumes, are ZeroPoint® foods on Blue and Purple on myWW.
+These lower-calorie, nutrient- dense foods are filling and a boon for your weight loss, so members are encouraged to eat them, says Hope Paul, RD, and a WW-Certified Diabetes Educator Coach.

 As with everything, however, moderation is smart for complex carbs, too.
-And keep in mind that other complex carbs, like potatoes and whole wheat pasta, do have SmartPoints values, since it’s easier to go back for a second—and third—helping of these foods.
+And keep in mind that other complex carbs, like potatoes and whole wheat pasta, do have SmartPoints values on Green and Blue, since it’s easier to go back for a second—and third—helping of these foods.

 If certain carbs are healthy, why do some people swear by cutting out carbs to lose weight?